Why Use Counseling?

 Cultivating a Healthy Mind

-- Assuming people exist in a state of being generally unwell, the words “Therapy” and “Psychotherapy” refer to healing by treatment aiming to cure injury or illness.
-This is the medical model.
-This model of presumptive disease lends to over-pathologizing common human life experiences of ordinary pain and suffering.
+- Language matters: The words ‘Counseling’ ‘Psychotherapy’ and ‘Therapy’ are often conflated, used interchangeably.
+These are important distinctions to consider.
+By definition, the words “therapy” and “psychotherapy” refer to a process of healing by applying treatments aiming to cure injury or illness.
+This medical model of presumptive disease lends to over-pathologizing common human life experiences of ordinary pain and suffering.
 Perceiving life this way can inhibit growth and development towards natural flourishing in life.
-Compassionate counseling naturally regards all people as miraculous, essentially whole, healthy and capable, despite common ordinary human experiences of pain and suffering.
+Temporary difficulties are not proof of overall mental illness, disease or pathological disorder.